 2. Once the bottom of the pots is dry you can decorate them.
 It’s best to use paint pens and markers with a fine tip, that way you can get more detail.
 Using your paint pens, draw on a door and some windows.
 We also added some flowers and hearts to make the houses bright and cheery.

-3. If you want to be extra sure that your fairy houses will last outside and keep their bright colors, you can cover them with a weatherproof sealer.
+3. If you want to be extra sure that your fairy houses will last outside and keep their bright colors, paint or spray them with a weatherproof sealer.

 4. Take your fairy houses outside and have fun finding special places in your garden to put them.
 This was probably my daughters favorite part!